To Obtain a Police Vulnerable Sector Check (PVSC):

 How to apply?

-*Due to recent changes in the RCMP policy regarding Vulnerable Sector Screening, effective October 8, 2010, York Regional Police is only able to process vulnerable sector applications for individuals residing within the municipality of York.
+*Due to recent changes in the RCMP policy regarding Vulnerable Sector Screening, effective October 8, 2010, York Regional Police is only able to process police vulnerable sector check applications for individuals residing within the municipality of York.
 For residents outside the region, please visit your local police service.

-Increased processing time: Due to a change implemented by the RCMP, individuals applying for a vulnerable sector screening check through our (or any) police service may experience longer wait times before receiving their response.
+Increased processing time: Due to a change implemented by the RCMP, individuals applying for a police vulnerable sector check through our (or any) police service may experience longer wait times before receiving their response.
 Part of the screening process now involves querying a database of pardoned sexual offences.
 Up until recently, any hit on this database was based on a close match of the person’s surname and date of birth.
 If a hit is not received on the surname, the RCMP system will now query the date of birth and sex only.
 If the person’s date of birth matches the date of birth of a person of the same sex that may have been pardoned of a sexual offence, we will receive notice advising that this person must submit fingerprints.
 The hit is basically "silent", meaning we cannot confirm if the hit is based on the name or the date of birth.
 Consequently, the applicant will need to submit fingerprints in order to continue the process.

 Last year, out of the 46,790 screening checks we performed, we only received 20 such hits.
 Since the change was implemented by the RCMP two weeks ago, we are now requiring an average of 65 applicants per week to submit fingerprints.
 At this rate, over 3,400 individuals will need to submit fingerprints this year.

-To alleviate any wait time, we are now running the vulnerable sector screening check (pardoned sexual offence part only) as soon as applicants submit their applications to our police service.
+To alleviate any wait time, we are now running the police vulnerable sector check (pardoned sexual offence part only) as soon as applicants submit their applications to our police service.
 If a hit is received, they will be advised that prints are required.
 At this point, they will be able to opt out of the process and their application will be marked as such and kept by our police service.
 In cases where the applicants wish to discontinue the process, we will not charge them a fee for having run the first query.

 Every applicant must submit their form in person at either our Yonge/Mulock or Hillcrest location: